genzj/pybingwallpaper/README.md

       -k, --keep-file-name  keep the original filename.
 By default downloaded file will be renamed as 'wallpaper.jpg'.
 Keep file name will retain all downloaded photos
-      -m {prefer,collect,highest,insist,manual,never}, --size-mode {prefer,collect,h
+      -m {prefer,collect,highest,insist,manual,never,uhd}, --size-mode {prefer,collect,highest,insist,manual,never,uhd}
-    ighest,insist,manual,never}
-                            set selecting strategy when wallpapers in different size are available (normally 1920x1200 and 1366x768).
+                            set selecting strategy when wallpapers in different size are available (4K, 1920x1200, 1920x1080 and 1366x768). `prefer` (default) detect and download the highest available resolution; `insist` always use
-                            `prefer` (default) uses high resolution if it's available, otherwise downloads normal resolution;
-                            `insist` always use high resolution and ignore other pictures (Note: some countries have only normal size wallpapers, if `insist` is adopted with those sites, no wallpaper can be downloaded, see `--country` for more); `highest` use the highest available resolution, that is, 1920x1200 for HD sites, 1920x1080 for others;
-                            `never` always use normal resolution; `manual` use resolution specified in `--image-size` `collect` is
+                            1920x1200 resolution and ignore other pictures (Note: some countries have only normal size wallpapers, if `insist` is adopted with those sites, no wallpaper can be downloaded, see `--country` for more); `highest` is an alias of `prefer` `never` always use normal resolution (1366x768); `manual` use resolution
-                            obsolete and only kept for backward compatibility, equals highest mode together with --collect=accompany
+                            specified in `--image-size` `collect` is obsolete and only kept for backward compatibility, equals `prefer` mode together with --collect=accompany option. `uhd`
-                            option.
+                            insists using 4K resolution, or abort wallpaper downloading if it's not available.
       --collect COLLECT     items to be collected besides main wallpaper, can be assigned more than once in CLI or as comma separated list from config file. currently `accompany`, `video`